Pool cleaning is an essential part of swimming pool ownership. But it is not a task any pool owner looks forward to!

 Find out more about the Vantage inground pool cleaner

 At Compass Pools, we are always happy to provide you with more help and information about all the optional extras we can provide with our fibreglass pools.
-If you would like to know more about the Vantage in-floor self-cleaning system, you can find further information on our site.
+If you would like to know more about the Vantage in-floor self-cleaning system and consider having it installed in your new pool, please talk to one of our authorised dealers.
+They are always happy to answer all your questions and discuss your pool project with you.